paulowalmeida/ulha-angular-stack/store-module-plugin/docs/implementation.md

 Make sure the imports are correct.

 And that's it.
 Now you can use or modify the store to suit your needs.

+Feel free to ask for help or suggest improvements from our [Github Repository](https://github.com/paulowalmeida/ulha-angular-stack/issues).

-Hope I can help you with this plugin. ;)
+I hope can help you in your development. ;)